Checking My Motives

 An amazing phrase is repeated in 2 Samuel 8.
 "The Lord gave David victory everywhere he went" (verses 6 and 14).
 Perhaps the secret to his consistent victory is found in the motivation expressed in his earlier prayer: "Do as you promised, so that your name will be great forever."
 His motive in every battle was for God's name to be known.

 Motives are immeasurably important in prayer.
 I was looking for recipes for Sunday dinner.
 "Dear Lord, help me to find something to fix for guests," I prayed, and suddenly God had me looking at my motives.
 Did I want to impress with my culinary skills?
-If so, God wasn't that concerned about helping me.
+If so, I didn't feel I could trust God to help me.
 He wanted to help me if I wanted to fix a good dinner for the right reasons.

 What would be "right" reasons?
 I wondered.
 I don't want to waste a lot of time sorting through recipes or cooking.
 I want the guests to enjoy the meal and feel loved by my preparations for them.
 When I could offer up to God those reasons for His help, I knew I could trust Him to lead me to the proper menu.